-Three in five Australians have been the target of online harassment and abuse, landmark RMIT University research has revealed.
+Three in five Australians have been the target of online harassment and abuse, landmark RMIT University research reveals.

 Women and young adults are most likely to report being sexually harassed online, while one in 10 adults said someone had shared a nude or semi-nude image of them without their consent.

-Dr Anastasia Powell, a lecturer in Justice and Legal Studies and an associate member of the Centre for Applied Social Research (CASR) at RMIT, led the Australian-first study on the experiences of adults and digital harassment and said the explosive findings revealed new laws were needed to deal with online abuse.
+Dr Anastasia Powell, from RMIT’s Centre for Applied Social Research, led the Australian-first study on the experiences of adults and digital harassment and said the explosive findings revealed new laws were needed to deal with online abuse.

 “That one in 10 Australian men and women have had a revealing image distributed without their permission is highly significant,” Powell said.